Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 function functionName() {
   // code goes here
 }
-functionName() // calling function by its name and with parentheses
+functionName(); // calling function by its name and with parentheses
 ```

 #### Function without a parameter and return